Virginia law on discharging a weapon is:

 If the discharge is unlawful, but not malicious, then the offense is a Class 6 Felony.
 This carries a possible sentence of 1 – 5 years and a significant fine.

 If the discharge of a weapon results in a death, such a death can be charged as involuntary manslaughter, or first or second degree murder, depending on the circumstances.

 It is important for someone charged with Willfully Discharging a Firearm in Virginia to hire a criminal defense attorney who is close to the jurisdiction they are charged in.
 We are located right next to the Alexandria Courthouse and minutes away from Arlington, Fairfax, and Eastern District of Virginia (EDVA) courts.
 Our firm handles these cases in many locations throughout Northern Virginia such as:

 Alexandria General District Court

 Loudoun County General District Court

-Should I get an Attorney?
+Should I get a Weapons Charges Attorney?

 Absolutely.
 All of the above charges are very serious.
 Each of them is a Felony carrying significant jail time.
 Further, it is possible and likely that other charges may follow.
 A qualified and local attorney can help you achieve the best result if you have been charged.